zhenzhenqi/zzyw.github.io/studio.md

 ---
 layout: default
-title: QI Zhenzhen
+title: "ZZYW Studio"
-category: zz
+category: studio
 ---

 Zhenzhen Qi is a technologist, researcher and educator.
 She is fascinated by employing computational languages to create alternative spaces where patterns are shifted, expectations are broken, and conditions for new becomings emerge.